jasonwch/dw_codeblockedit/README.md

-# dw_codeblockedit
+# Dokuwiki - Code Block Edit
-Dokuwiki code block edit plugin
+Adds a floating edit button to code and file blocks